luciusmagn/magnusi.tech/posts/huoh.md

 Unlock, lift iron bar, pull door open.
 Turn the lights on.

 Everything inside was in order.
-He was a little fearful that his shipment of lightbulbs might have been damaged by the reckless driving, but luckily, no such thing did happen.
-It's fragile cargo, yes, but if handled well, the it will be fine even if a rocket hits the truck.
+He was a little fearful that his shipment of light bulbs might have been damaged by the reckless driving, but luckily, no such thing did happen.
+It's fragile cargo, yes, but if handled well, it will be fine even if a rocket hits the truck.

 This container was much bigger than the ones that could have been commonly seen on cargo ships in the days of yore.
 It was about a meter wider on each side, a meter and a half taller, and a meter longer than the standard dimensions.